 - Install security software.
 The types of security software needed to connect safely to the Internet and read email include:

 - Anti-virus software can stop email “worms” from infecting your computer.

-- Firewalls—an electronic brick wall—helps keep intruders out of your computer.
+- Firewalls—an electronic brick wall—help keep intruders out of your computer.

 - Anti-spyware software.
 Given the increasing sophistication of spyware, many experts recommend using two anti-spyware programs, which may offer more protection.

 - Email-scanning software that scans both incoming and outgoing email.

 - An anti-phishing add-on to your web browser, which can caution you to not visit unsafe websites.

 - Use settings to your advantage.
 Turn on auto-updates for your operating system and browser.
 Turn on the junk email filter.
 Report any spam that reaches your inbox.
 Set the email reader to read email in “plain text.”
 Turn off automatic downloading of attachments.

 - Trust your instincts.
 Before opening an email, ask yourself it you know the sender.
 Were you expecting an email?
 Delete spam without opening it.
 Never respond to spam or click a link in the message, even to “unsubscribe,” because that only confirms to the spammer that you are a valid recipient and a perfect target for future spamming.